SpiceGirI/SpicegirI/README.md

 **Before You Interact**

 I don't mind anyone sitting with me.
 I won't yell at you for it like others do.
+Ask me first, or I will move away.

 I am usually up for chatting, but I get tired of conversing easily, I will let you know when I wish to stop.